gdbroman/broman.blog/_posts/2019-09-17-zero-to-one.md

 ## Closing Remark

 These three valuable tips by Thiel are in a way all saying the same thing: be unique.
-Or, as an old legendary marketing slogan once said: Think Different.
+Or, as an legendary marketing slogan once said: Think Different.